CALL: +61 2 9011 6602 | 9.00 - 5.00 Mon-Fri AEST

 RT-XSG is an option that provides ready-made Simulink functional blocks for FPGA Hardware-in-the-Loop and Rapid Control Prototyping simulations.
 It allows users to custom configure the simulator's FPGA and to manage high-bandwidth data transfer between the RT-LAB software running on the CPU cores and the user-defined systems on the FPGA.

-eFPGA Electric Machine Library option (now included with RT-XSG) provides a wealth of device models, including permanent magnet, asynchronous machines, stepper and other motor and generator types.
+The eFPGA Electric Machine Library option (now included with RT-XSG) provides a wealth of device models, including permanent magnet, asynchronous machines, stepper and other motor and generator types.
 The models contain dedicated I/Os for PWMs, resolvers, encoders and hall effect sensors.
 All I/Os can be reconfigured through the RT-XSG option and the models themselves can be edited via the eHS front end.

 The MMC FPGA blockset simulates MMCs with very high fidelity and unbeatable efficiency.
 The models can be seamlessly integrated into a complex electric circuit simulated in eFPGASIM/eHS (see also HYPERSIM).
 The blockset is directly accessible from MATLAB/Simulink, enabling users to further edit models and produce their own FPGA firmware (see also RT-XSG option) for integrating special I/O interfaces or customised control algorithms.

 Performs real-time and faster-than-real-time transient stability simulations for transmission and distribution grids with as many as 100,000 single phase buses.

 The power of RT-Lab is also available in a series of pre-configured test benches